 The Latest and Greatest in Chicago Craft Beer

-Eight new spots for the enterprising Chicago beer lover
+Eight new spots every beer lover should visit

 A clever man once said, “Beer today, gone tomorrow.”